jide/redux-region/README.md

     <Badge key='another' title='Some other item, with a key' country='Japan' className: 'fade-in'/>
 </Region>
 ````
-Because there is a key, we cant push the same item again, it will be updated instead.
+Because there is a key, if we dispatch it again it will move at the end and be updated.

 Then :
 ````js